Wrestling coaches express conflicting emotions on the possibility of a season

 “It depends on the kid,” Richards said.
 “I think every wrestler is going to be happy to get on the mat and be able to do something, if they get the opportunity to do so.
 I think every wrestler is going to say ‘Hey, I’d rather wrestle than not wrestle.’
 That said, there’s a number of wrestlers that are going to be out there that are very disappointed.
 (John Bapst wrester Landon St. Peter) is a three-time state champ, looking to pick up a fourth state championship, and he’s not going to be able to do that.
 I feel really bad for him.
 I’ve got Zach Ward, who is a former state champ, and he’s been been pretty competitive the past couple of years.
 He’s in the predicament of not being able to pick up an additional state title.
 The other part, too, in order of our school records, he’s right on the heels of his brother (Mark Ward) for wins, but he really needed another full season to do it.
 We’re just not going to have the opportunity to have 40 or 50 matches where he can catch up and beat his brother, Mark.”

-“Honestly, I think it would be a huge letdown for some of my kids who had some big ideas for this year,” MCI coach Mike Libby added.
+“Honestly, I think it would be a huge letdown for some of my kids who had some big ideas for this year,” Maine Central Institute coach Mike Libby added.
 “But I think they would feel pretty good about having something where we could get together as a team, even if it was a short period of time.”

 Totman said if there’s no tournament, the Rams would treat any meet they can participate in as if it’s the biggest of the year.